 The Climate and Water Consortium features scientists working on cutting-edge research and applying it to the real world.
 The goal of the Consortium is to improve the New Mexico and south-western economies and industry through interdisciplinary research.
 The Consortium Director, Dr. Željka Fuchs, envisions the Consortium as: “… an innovative problem-solving center for interdisciplinary research and outreach; bridging physics, atmospheric physics, engineering, hydrology, geophysics, chemistry, applied math, economics, computer science, and education; a way to use science to solve overarching problems of our society, in particular applied to weather prediction, climate change, water management, and high technology.”

-To learn more about the Consortium please click here.
+To see our informative video about the Consortium please click here.

 From the press: